radarlabs/api-diff/README.md

 This defines a pretty common server setup.
 There is a production API at prod.api.com, that uses https (the default is http).
 It implicitly defines a "prod" key env in our config.
 There is a staging api at staging.api.com with a "staging" key env.
 Additionally, developers run local apis at localhost:8000, which use staging keys and should be communicated with over http (the default).
 Finally, each user has their own staging env at USER-staging.api.com which again uses staging keys.

-Additionally, for this config, we would add some environment variables, optionally in a ~/.api-keys.env file loaded by dotenv to make our lives even easier.
-That file would look like
+### Authorization

+api-diff looks in the shell environment for api keys if needed.
+It loads `~/.api-keys.env` into its env.
+For this config, that file would look like:

 ```
 # keys are name + keyEnv + keyType + KEY